radish-bdd/radish/.github/CONTRIBUTING.md

 * Which version of python are you using?
 * On which platform are you running radish?

+Make sure to use the GitHub Template when reporting an issue.

 ## Pull Requests

 We are very happy to receive Pull Requests considering: